iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 > I don't think this works.
 I've worked with covid patients since I installed this app and not once did this app alert me to anything.<br> :date: __2020-11-22 00:08:49__

-> I had this downloaded for about 2 weeks and this phone has not gone off , I go out to work every day, go to Walmart and crafts store, now I know this should have at least gone off by now.<br> :date: __2020-11-21 16:47:11__

 #### 1-star reviews